-As I look at our customer's CSA SMS scores I continue to see a numerous violations regarding failure to use a seat belt.
+As I look at our customer's CSA SMS scores, I continue to see numerous violations regarding failure to use a seat belt.
 This violation carries a point weighting of 7 and is detrimental to the carriers "Unsafe Driving" basic score in the CSA SMS.
-By drivers operating your trucks and NOT wearing a seat belt they are providing an unnecessary risk that you do NOT need!
-In addition, if you take a look at these violations in states that have a not wearing a seat belt is a primary offense it is the catalyst for a roadside inspection going beyond just a seat belt violation.
+By drivers operating your trucks and NOT wearing a seat belt they are providing an unnecessary risk that you do not need!
+In addition, if you look at these violations in states that have not wearing a seat belt as a primary offense, it is the catalyst for a roadside inspection going beyond just a seat belt violation.